Skip to main content

 Overview

 This module will introduce concepts of physical and mental health and describe biopsychosocial approaches to health behaviour and mental disorders.
 The key topics taught in lectures will include: for Health Psychology: definitions of health, models of health behaviour, and stress and illness.
-Clinical psychology lectures will include: the practice of clinical psychology and the classification of Mental Health Disorders, psychological assessment and intervention, Schizophrenia and Substance Use Disorders.
-The module provides students with opportunities to consider mental and physical health constructs, the development and diagnosis of mental and physical illness as well as inequality within diagnosis and treatment for such illnesses.
+Clinical psychology lectures will include: the classification and diagnosis of mental disorders, explanations of psychopathology, and mood disorders, and issues around assessment and intervention.
+The module provides students with opportunities to consider mental and physical health constructs, the diagnosis and assessment of mental disorder as well as inequality within diagnosis and treatment for such illnesses.

-Module content will include; An introduction to the module/topic Clinical Psychology Paradigms in Clinical Psychology Schizophrenia Substance Use Disorders Health Psychology Models of Health Psychology Stress, Illness, and Coping Psychological Assessment and Intervention
+Module content will include; An introduction to the module/topic Health Psychology Health Behaviour and Models of Health Behaviour Change Stress, Illness, and Coping Clinical Psychology Paradigms in Clinical Psychology Schizophrenia & mental health disorder Substance Use and Dependency Disorders Psychological Assessment and Intervention

 Assessment Strategy